 These data are stored on the cloud and made available to researchers, citizen scientists, and the general public.

-The A2O incorporates over 90 sites across seven major ecoregions.
+The A2O incorporates 90 sites across seven major ecoregions.

 Acoustic sensors are built to specification by Frontier Labs in Brisbane, Australia.
 Each acoustic sensor stores data on high-capacity SD cards, which are manually collected and replaced at least once a year.

 Acoustic sensors are powered by solar panels, with all equipment easily mounted on a standard 1.8 m star picket.
 This design ensures each acoustic sensor and additional hardware is simple to install and has minimal space requirements.